ecraven/run-on-schemes/README.md

-For example, suppose you want to add a hypothetical Scheme called `super-scheme` with a command called `supers` and in order to run a script with it, you would need to call it with an argument, `-i`.
+For example, suppose you want to add a hypothetical Scheme called `super-scheme` with a command called `supers` and in order to run a script with it, you would need to call it with an argument, `-s`.
 Then the entry would look like:

 ```
-super-scheme	supers	supers -i
+super-scheme	supers	supers -s
 ```